Filtered deformations of elliptic algebras: Classifications

+which is the pullback through the map $(z,3h-x_0-\cdots-x_{8-d},q)$ of a family of line bundles depending only on the isomorphism class of the autoequivalence $\Psi$.
+In particular, for fixed $\Psi$, twisting by the given line bundle makes the associated graded of the universal filtered deformation globally isomorphic to $B_{V,\Psi}$ as required. \end{proof}

 Since the polarization is not positive definite, this line bundle is not ample on all of $E^{12-d}$.
-On the fibers of $(q,3h-x_1-\cdots-x_{9-d})$, the polarization becomes positive {\em semi}definite, and becomes positive definite once we fix some class $\phi([E])$ for an exceptional sheaf of positive rank (as this fixes a linear combination of $u$ and the other parameters.)
-We thus see that we indeed obtain an ample bundle on our family of deformations in this way.
+On the fibers of $(q,3h-x_0-\cdots-x_{8-d})$, the polarization becomes positive {\em semi}definite, and becomes positive definite once we fix the image under $\psi$ of some exceptional sheaf of positive rank (as this fixes a linear combination of $u$ and the other parameters).
+We thus see that we indeed obtain an ample bundle on our family of deformations in this way, and thus a map to a weighted projective space, in such a way that the deformation parameters are homogeneous in the coordinates on weighted projective space.

 As an example, let us consider the case that $V$ is semistable of rank $r$ and slope $m\in \Z$ (divisorial, for simplicity) while $\Psi$ increases degrees by $d$.
 Since changing $\deg\phi([\sO_X])$ adds the same integer to all slopes in the exceptional collection, the corresponding exceptional collection must consist of line bundles of the same slope.
 It must therefore have the form